 What are Guthrie Family Groups?

-- Guthries that descend from a common paternal ancestor.
+- Guthrie individuals / families / lineages all descending from a common paternal ancestor.

 - Determination of family grouping is confirmed through YDNA testing of Guthrie men (direct paternal line testing).

-- Lineages with documented association to a YDNA tested line are then inferred to belong to that group unless new genetic evidence proves otherwise.
+- Lineages with documented association to any YDNA tested line are inferred to belong to that group unless new genetic evidence proves otherwise.